sbrl/Pepperminty-Wiki/README.md

 **[Website](https://peppermint.mooncarrot.space/)**

 ## Real World Usage

-None yet!
+* [WikiProject Paranormal](https://www.anomalyresponse.com) - An encyclopedia of the paranormal.

+Is your site using Pepperminty Wiki?
 Contact me or [open an issue](https://github.com/sbrl/Pepperminty-Wiki/issues/new) and tell me about where you are using Pepperminty Wiki and I'll add you to this section :smiley_cat:

-Pepperminty Wiki has been mentioned in a few places though:
+Pepperminty Wiki has also been mentioned in a few places:

  - [Twitter, by @flameborn](https://twitter.com/flameborn/status/1196916602953961472)
  - [Reddit, by u/flameborn](https://www.reddit.com/r/selfhosted/comments/d23mhx/yet_another_wiki/ezsu4rs?utm_source=share&utm_medium=web2x)